lmccalman/spacerace/README.md

 Now just upload all of the generated files to the location we will specify!

+# Frontend

+The server runs a simple html visualization on port `8000`.
+This includes a rendering of the current game - with current scores, a list of players in the lobby, and a global score board.
+Data is piped from ZeroMQ to websockets at 60Hz and the `SVG` rendering is done with the `d3` library.

+## Creating another frontend

+There are two options for creating another front end; either directly connecting to the *State* and *Info* zeroMQ sockets, or by using `socket.io` websockets.

 # Building the Server

 You may wish to build the server so as to run a local copy for debugging